 5. Status of the contract either fixed term or its duration.

 6. The location and the type of work.

-The employer and the employee apart from the contents of the standard employment contract, they may decide to add any other contents provided they don’t contradict the Labour Law.
+The employer and the employee apart from the contents of the standard employment contract, may decide to add any other contents provided they don’t contradict the Labour Law.

 Duties of the employer

 2. Forbid entry of illegal substances into the workplace.